All About Organics

 - They’re healthier.

-Organic foods are typically higher in vitamins, minerals, and antioxidants and are free of GMOs, synthetic pesticides, chemicals, and fertilizers.
+Organic foods are grown without the use of GMO seeds, synthetic pesticides, chemicals, and fertilizers.

 - They’re environmentally sound.